 - Is super tax-effective for everyone?

-- So, does that mean I am subject to excess contributions tax if I contribute more than $450,000?
+- So, does that mean that I’m only subject to excess contributions tax if I contribute more than $540,000?

-If you pay less than 15% tax on your wages and salary and other income, then making non-concessional super contributions may not be a tax-effective option.
+If you pay less tax in percentage terms on your wages and salary (and other income) than the 15% earnings tax payable by your super fund on investment earnings, then making non-concessional super contributions may not be a tax-effective option.

-Before the 2012/2013 year, if you paid less than 15% income tax on your wages and salary and other income (that is you earnt less than $37,000 in a year), you had no real income tax advantages when investing via a superannuation fund because earnings on your super fund’s investments would be taxed at 15% tax.
+Before the 2012/2013 year, if you paid less income tax on your wages and salary and other income (that is you earnt less than $37,000 in a year), than the 15% earnings tax payable by your super fund on fund earnings, then you had no real income tax advantages when investing via a superannuation fund because earnings on your super fund’s investments would be taxed at 15% tax.
 If you were paying a lower rate of tax than 15% on your personal income, then super was not tax-effective.
 The one important exception was if you were eligible to take advantage of the government’s co-contribution scheme.
 (For the 2013/2014 year, the federal government places up to $500 of tax-free super money into your super fund when you make a $1,000 after-tax contribution.
 See the SuperGuide article Co-contributions: Cashing in on the co-contribution rules (2013/2014)).

-From the 2012/2013 year onwards, super becomes more tax-effective for Australians paying less than 15% income tax on wages and salary.
-The government will refund any contributions tax paid on concessional (before-tax) contributions, such as your employer’s compulsory Superannuation Guarantee contributions, if you earn less than $37,000.
+LISC exception: For the 2012/2013 year only, super became more tax-effective for Australians paying less income tax, in percentage terms, on wages and salary than the 15% tax imposed on super fund earnings.
+For the 2012/2013 financial year, the government will refund any contributions tax paid on concessional (before-tax) contributions, such as your employer’s compulsory Superannuation Guarantee contributions, if you earn less than $37,000.
 You can expect a refund of the contributions tax deducted from your super account, paid directly to your superannuation account by the Federal Government.
 The federal government calls this refund of super tax, the Low Income Super Contribution (LISC).
-(I explain the Low Income Super Contribution, including the rules for eligibility, in our SuperGuide articles Super tax refund for lower-income earners starts July 2012 and Superannuation tax refund: 10 things you should know).
-Note that the Liberal Party intends to abolish the LISC if it wins government.
+(I explain the Low Income Super Contribution, including the rules for eligibility, in our SuperGuide articles Super tax refund for lower-income earners starts July 2012 and Superannuation tax refund: 10 things you should know) Note that the Liberal Party intends to abolish the LISC as soon as possible for future financial years.

-Note: From the 2012/2013 year onwards, the Federal Government has introduced tax cuts to offset the increase in the cost of living expected from the imposition of the carbon tax on Australia’s biggest polluting companies.
+Note: From the 2012/2013 year onwards, the former ALP federal government introduced tax cuts to offset the increase in the cost of living expected from the imposition of the carbon tax on Australia’s biggest polluting companies.
 The tax cuts mean a higher tax-free threshold of $18,200, and higher marginal tax rates for incomes above $18,200 and below $80,000.
-What this means is that for those earning more than $20,542 (for the 2013/2015 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.
+What this means is that for those earning more than $20,542 (for the 2014/2015 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.